Bengaluru Traffic: A Daily Near-Death Experiment

 In Bengaluru traffic, impatience is not an anomaly.
 It is the dominant mode.

 A large fraction of road users behave this way — not maliciously, but mechanically.
 They are not reacting anymore.
-They are operating on autopilot, like zombies following a script written by density, stress, and habit.
+They are operating on autopilot, following a script written by density, stress, and habit.
 When everyone around you is aggressive, lawful patience no longer teaches a lesson — it becomes background noise.

 Behavioral nudging works when rule-breakers are rare.